 Their breathtaking locations will make you even more excited to visit them.
 You will also love them because almost all of these villages are car-free.
-Expect more immaculate alpine sceneries and more fascinating mountain culture – all to make you forget all the worries and stress you acquired from the city.
+Expect more pristine alpine sceneries and more fascinating mountain culture – all to make you forget all the worries and stress you acquired from the city.

-For the people who have visited these places, and for me, they are the epitome of heaven’s beauty that transcended on earth.
+For the people who have visited these places, and for me, they are the epitome of heaven’s beauty that transcended earth.
 Here are villages and hamlets above Lauterbrunnen Valley:

 - Mürren village

 Lauterbrunnen, Gimmelwald, and Wengen are just three of the adventure-filled, idyllic, and scenic towns in the Swiss Alps.
 If you plan to stay in Switzerland for longer, you should also visit other towns e.g. Interlaken, Grindelwald, Kandersteg, Zermatt, and Gruyeres.
 Click the name of the towns to see if they are worth a visit too.

 Let’s start talking about these places in Mürren, the car-free village above Stechelberg.